-IFRS 1 First-time Adoption of International Financial Reporting Standards - Amendments to IFRS 1
+IFRS 1 First-time Adoption of International Financial Reporting Standards - deletion of short-term exemptions for first-time adopters

-The amendment repeals short-term exemptions for first-time adopters.
+Short-term exemptions in paragraphs E3-E7 of IFRS 1 were deleted because they have now served their intended purpose.
 The amendment is effective from 1 January 2018.
-These amendments are not expected to have any impact on the Group.
+This amendment is not applicable to the Group.